cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 ---

-In this post I'll show how to JIT compile a tiny subset of Python into native x86-64 machine code.
+In this post I'll show how to JIT compile a tiny subset of Python into native x86-64 machine code, using nothing but stock Python.

-We will build directly on the techniques established in [<b>Writing a basic x86-64 JIT compiler from scratch in stock Python</b>][previous-post], although you can read this post on its own.
+We will build directly on the techniques established in [Writing a basic x86-64 JIT compiler from scratch in stock Python][previous-post], although you can read this post on its own.
 As before, we will restrict ourselves to using only built-in CPython modules.
 The code in this post is available at [github.com/cslarsen/minijit][minijit.github].

 Our goal is to enable compilation of Python functions to native code at runtime.
 I.e.,

     >>> def foo(a, b):
     ...   return a*a - b*b